angrybacon/doomsday-wiki/markdown/chapters/ddft/pass-the-turn.md

 One of the main uses of pass-the-turn piles is to become immune to discard.
-Under the right conditions, you can cast Doomsday, pass, and untap with all the resources you need to win on the battlefield or the top of your deck, thereby invalidating an opponen't interaction.
+Under the right conditions, you can cast Doomsday, pass, and untap with all the resources you need to win on the battlefield or the top of your deck, thereby invalidating an opponent's interaction.

 Another situation in which you may choose to do a pass the turn pile is when you don't have a draw effect, but your life total is not threatened.
 Here you can use your draw step as the cantrip.